fmeum/with_cfg.bzl/docs/defs.md

   build setting](https://bazel.build/extending/config#user-defined-build-settings), then that setting is set to `value`. `value` can be a `select` expression.
-* `extend(setting, value)`: Like `set`, but instead of setting the setting to `value`, the entries of `value` are appended to the current value. `value` has to be a list or a `select` expression evaluating to a list.
+* `extend(setting, value)`: Like `set`, but instead of setting the setting to `value`, the entries of `value` are appended to the current value if it doesn't already have them as a suffix. `value` has to be a list or a `select` expression evaluating to a list.
 This is useful for repeatable settings such as `copt`.
 * `build()`: Returns a pair of:

   * a macro that behaves like the original rule, except that the targets created from it *and